carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 ~~~
 {: .language-bash}

+**After running `conda init` you will need to close and restart your shell for changes to take
+effect.**

 If Conda has not been installed on your machine, then install the Python 3 version of
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) from Anaconda for your OS.
 Miniconda
 is mini version of the [Anaconda Python distribution](https://www.anaconda.com/distribution/)